After Singapore Airlines turbulence accident, flight crews urge buckling up

 "The seatbelt sign means something, and if you leave it on all the time, it means nothing," said Dennis Tajer, a spokesperson for the Allied Pilots Association, American Airlines pilot union.
 "Everyone will just say it's a sign that doesn't mean anything."

-(Reporting by Rajesh Kumar Singh, Additional reporting by Allison Lampert Editing by Marguerita Choy)
+(Reporting by Rajesh Kumar Singh; Additional reporting by Allison Lampert; Editing by Marguerita Choy and Stephen Coates)